Avoca, County Wicklow: Transport

 Avoca lies on the R752 regional road linking Rathnew with Woodenbridge.
-The village is served by Bus Éireann route 133 from Dublin (66 km) and Wicklow (21 km) to Arklow (10 km), with two departures in each direction on Mondays to Saturdays and one each way on Sundays.
+Bus service to Avoca is provided by Local Link route 183 from Arklow to Sallins.

 There has been some local political pressure to reopen Avoca railway station, from which passenger services were withdrawn on 3 March 1964, almost 101 years after its opening, on the Dublin-Rosslare railway line, on 18 July 1863.

 International relations

 Avoca has a town twinning agreement with Bromham, Wiltshire in England.